jcuevas-rozo/gsoc2020/index.md

 ### [simplicial_set.py](https://github.com/sagemath/sage/blob/develop/src/sage/homology/simplicial_set.py)

 * The \_kenzo\_repr\_ attribute was added to the class AbstractSimplex_class.
 This needed the implementation of the class KenzoAbstractSimplex in `kenzo.py`.
-Different methods of this class have the respective Kenzo representations: degeneracies, nondegenerate part of an abstract simplex, the product of abstract simplexes (this needed the implementation of the class KenzoCRPRSimplex in `kenzo.py`).
+Different methods of this class have the respective Kenzo representations: degeneracies, nondegenerate part of an abstract simplex, the product of abstract simplices (this needed the implementation of the class KenzoCRPRSimplex in `kenzo.py`).

 * In the class SimplicialSet_arbitrary, the `join` method is not implemented, but in Kenzo this operation is available.
 The join of simplicial sets is created as a KenzoSimplicialSet whenever the onvolved simplicial sets have \_kenzo\_repr\_ attributes.
 In the class SimplicialSet_finite, the \_kenzo\_repr\_ attribute was also added.

 ### [simplicial_set_constructions.py](https://github.com/sagemath/sage/blob/develop/src/sage/homology/simplicial_set_constructions.py)

-* In class `PullbackOfSimplicialSets_finite`, the stored information in attribute `self._translation` is used for "translate" the involved simplexes to their Kenzo equivalent abstract simplexes.
+* In class `PullbackOfSimplicialSets_finite`, the stored information in attribute `self._translation` is used for "translate" the involved simplices to their Kenzo equivalent abstract simplices.
 Since the product of simplicial sets is implemented in SageMath as a pullback, this translation allows us to associate the \_kenzo\_repr\_ attribute to the class `ProductOfSimplicialSets`.

 * In classes `PushoutOfSimplicialSets_finite` and `PushoutOfSimplicialSets`, the \_kenzo\_repr\_ attribute was added bearing in mind that (by now) only pushouts of two morphisms are constructed in Kenzo.